jvitku/environments/gridworld/README.md

 ## TODO

-* add dependency on the `statesactions` project
 * cleanup this TODO
-* the command `./runner org.hanns.rl.discrete.ros.sarsa.QLambda __name:=nodeName /use_sim_time:=true _sampleCount:=5` throws exception (caused by the absolute `/use_sim_time` parameter)!

 * add repelors (allow reward values to be < 0)

-* rl_sarsa node (communication??) sometimes somehow crashes and:

-		* it the node sends mostly only one action (sometimes action is changed or two actions periodically change)

-* Add the config input (to the QLambda) specifying sample size (0,1] for sampling state variables
-* Add the ability to dynamically add Prosperity observer from jython, thus ditch the need of subclassing of QLambda
 * Reinforcement and the state description (data inputs to the RL module) should be in one message (potentially asynchronous comm.) but these could be splited in the Nengo interface into two inputs (also on other places)
-* Make some generally usable way how to add observer (e.g. writer) to a ROS node

 * Define the Observer interface for the GridWorldNode, call observers.observe() each step..

 * Implement read/save of the GridWorldMap (currently, each map has own class..)

 * Unit tests: fail after predefined time?
 If one of tested nodes ends with an exception, the other waits indefinitely.
-* Implement Q-matrix which is dynamically allocated

 * Add also the NOOP action everywhere (index is -1)